-Following our critically acclaimed runs at The Connelly and the Edinburgh Fringe Festival, A Hunger Artist will back, this time at Baltimore's Theater Project.
+Following our critically acclaimed run at the Edinburgh Fringe Festival, A Hunger Artist returns to New York at the Connelly for 7 performances only.

 Orion Stephanie Johnstone, Jeremy Mage and I have officially released the live concert recording of Hail Oblivion featuring some incredible performances by Ato Blankson-Wood, Bryce Pinkham, Rick Burkhardt, Amber Gray and more!
 Listen at our bandcamp now!